 Buddhism is one of the leading world religions in terms of adherents, geographical distribution, and socio-cultural influence.
 While largely an “Eastern” religion, it is becoming increasingly popular and influential in the Western world.
 It is a unique world religion in its own right, though it has much in common with Hinduism in that both teach Karma (cause-and-effect ethics), Maya (the illusory nature of the world), and Samsara (the cycle of reincarnation).
 Buddhists believe that the ultimate goal in life is to achieve “enlightenment” as they perceive it.

-Buddhism’s founder, Siddhartha Guatama, was born into royalty in India around 600 B.C.
+Buddhism’s founder, Siddhartha Guatama, was born into royalty in Nepal around 600 B.C.
 As the story goes, he lived luxuriously, with little exposure to the outside world.
 His parents intended for him to be spared from the influence of religion and protected from pain and suffering.
 However, it was not long before his shelter was penetrated, and he had visions of an aged man, a sick man, and a corpse.
 His fourth vision was of a peaceful ascetic monk (one who denies luxury and comfort).
 Seeing the monk’s peacefulness, he decided to become an ascetic himself.
 He abandoned his life of wealth and affluence to pursue enlightenment through austerity.
 He was skilled at this sort of self-mortification and intense meditation.
 He was a leader among his peers.
 Eventually, his efforts culminated in one final gesture.
 He “indulged” himself with one bowl of rice and then sat beneath a fig tree (also called the Bodhi tree) to meditate till he either reached “enlightenment” or died trying.
 Despite his travails and temptations, by the next morning, he had achieved enlightenment.
 Thus, he became known as the 'enlightened one' or the 'Buddha.'
 He took his new realization and began to teach his fellow monks, with whom he had already gained great influence.
 Five of his peers became the first of his disciples.

 What had Gautama discovered?
 Enlightenment lay in the “middle way,” not in luxurious indulgence or self-mortification.
 Moreover, he discovered what would become known as the ‘Four Noble Truths’—1) to live is to suffer (Dukha), 2) suffering is caused by desire (Tanha, or “attachment”), 3) one can eliminate suffering by eliminating all attachments, and 4) this is achieved by following the noble eightfold path.
 The “eightfold path” consists of having a right 1) view, 2) intention, 3) speech, 4) action, 5) livelihood (being a monk), 6) effort (properly direct energies), 7) mindfulness (meditation), and 8) concentration (focus).
 The Buddha’s teachings were collected into the Tripitaka or “three baskets.”